 GPS technology does more than keep you from getting lost.
-Aside from continuously tracking your positioning as you ride via satellites, you can use your GPS computer for live tracking so that friends and family can follow along as you ride, as well as to get more accurate speed and distance measurements.
-Unlike a non-GPS bike computer, the GPS connectivity also accurately tracks your altitude so you know just how much climbing you’ve accomplished during a day in the saddle.
+Besides continuously tracking your location via satellite, you’ll benefit from accurate speed and distance measurements.
+Most GPS bike computers also track your altitude so you know just how much climbing you’ve accomplished during a day in the saddle.

 ||Price: $379.99 Shop now at Competitive Cyclist||Shop now Read our review|